prasannasPitch/Projects_Self_Driving_Car/Advanced_Lane_Detection/README.md

 #### Update :

 * By further tuning the threshold and taking into consideration of intercept values, the challenge video is almost solved.
-Files can be seen in the "Challenge folder".
+Pipeline_ChallengeVideo.ipynb is the new file for solving challenge video.

   <a name="result"></a>
  ### Result